Assembly: System.Xml (in System.Xml.dll)

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

-When you construct an object, you provide a valid XmlResolver implementation along with a URL, an instance of System.Security.Policy.Evidence, or a System.Security.PermissionSet, which is used by the to determine security.
+When you construct an object, you provide a valid XmlResolver implementation along with a URL, an instance of an evidence object, or a permission set, which is used by the to determine security.
 Either a System.Security.PermissionSet is generated or the existing one is used and PermissionSet.PermitOnly is called on it to help secure the underlying XmlResolver.

 objects can contain sensitive information such as user credentials.
 You should be careful when caching objects and should not pass the object to an untrusted component.

 There are differences in the security infrastructure for code running on the .NET Framework common language runtime (CLR) and for code running on the CLR that is integrated within Microsoft SQL Server 2005.
 This can lead to cases where code developed for the .NET Framework CLR operates differently when used on the SQL Server integrated CLR.
 One of these differences affects the class when you have evidence that is based on a URL (that is, when you use the CreateEvidenceForUrl(String) method or the XmlSecureResolver constructor).
 The policy resolution mechanism of the SQL Server integrated CLR does not use the Url or Zone information.
 Instead, it grants permissions based on the GUID that the server adds when assemblies are loaded.
 When you use the in the SQL Server integrated CLR, provide any required evidence directly by using a specified PermissionSet.